- October 5, 2021

 That trick lasts only so long.
 Eventually, product manufacturers run out of ways to extract costs from the product.
 When looking for places to cut costs to preserve margins, vendors have two choices: operations and channels.
 Unfortunately, the latter is the easy target.

-This blog continues on Channelnomics Brainstorm, covering the following topics:
+This blog continues on Channelnomics CiQ, covering the following topics:

 - How channel partners make the case for going direct